josefalcon/secrets/README.md

 The `values` property is an object containing a value for every key the secrets object was initialized with.
-This can be used and passed directly to API libraries that require secrest for authentication.
+This can be used and passed directly to API libraries that require secrets for authentication.

 ```javascript
 var Secrets = require('secrets');